temporalio/documentation/docs/jargon/mesh.md

 ## Retry Policy

-A collection of attributes that instructs Temporal Server how to retry a failure of an Activity Task Execution or a [**Workflow Execution**](#workflow-execution).
+A collection of attributes that instructs the Temporal Server how to retry a failure of an Activity Task Execution or a [**Workflow Execution**](#workflow-execution).
-Any custom Retry Policy must be provided when an [**Activity Task**](#activity-task) or Workflow starts.
+Any custom Retry Policy must be provided when an Activity Execution or [**Workflow Execution**](#workflow-execution) starts.

 Retrying an [**Activity Task**](#activity-task) produces a new Activity Task Execution that uses the same parameters [VERIFY] and Task Queue as the previous attempt.

-An Activity Task Execution has a default Retry Policy and thus retries by default.
+Activity Executions start with a default Retry Policy, and thus Activity Task Executions retry by default.

-A [**Workflow Execution**](#workflow-execution) does not have a default Retry Policy and thus does not retry by default.
+[**Workflow Executions**](#workflow-execution) do not start with a default Retry Policy and thus does not retry by default.
 The intention is that a Workflow is written to never fail due to intermittent issues; an Activity is designed to handle such issues.
 (Be aware that, by default, a Workflow Task Execution does retry indefinitely.)